kubernetes/website/content/zh-cn/docs/reference/access-authn-authz/validating-admission-policy.md

 <!--
-In this example the annotation will only be included if the `spec.replicas` of the Deployment is more than 50, otherwise the CEL expression evalutes to null and the annotation will not be included.
+In this example the annotation will only be included if the `spec.replicas` of the Deployment is more than 50, otherwise the CEL expression evaluates to null and the annotation will not be included.

 Note that audit annotation keys are prefixed by the name of the `ValidatingAdmissionWebhook` and a `/`.
 If another admission controller, such as an admission webhook, uses the exact same audit annotation key, the